 - Ensure appropriate future use of the contaminated site.

-The purpose of a DEUR is to ensure that current and future property owners are aware of contamination on a site and take appropriate actions to prevent unacceptable exposure to the contamination.
-A DEUR can include institutional or engineering controls.
+The purpose of a DEUR is to ensure that current and future property owners are aware of contamination on a site and take appropriate actions to prevent or mitigate additional contamination.
 The DEUR remains in effect and is monitored by ADEQ until the property owner demonstrates that the release of the DEUR is appropriate.

 A DEUR runs with and burdens the land and allows ADEQ to take actions necessary to ensure that engineering or institutional controls are maintained throughout the life of the DEUR.

 DEUR statutes also allow ADEQ to collect fees necessary for oversight and potential long term maintenance of a DEUR.
-The DEUR fee must be submitted to ADEQ at the time the DEUR form is submitted for approval.
 A DEUR may be applied to a site with soil or groundwater contamination at the discretion of the ADEQ program overseeing the cleanup.
-Once a DEUR is in place, the property owner is responsible for maintaining the terms of the DEUR and submittal of an annual report to the department demonstrating that the DEUR provisions are being maintained.
-ADEQ may visit the property and conduct an inspection to ensure compliance with the terms of the DEUR and take appropriate enforcement action if the terms are not being adequately maintained.
+Once a DEUR is in place, the property owner is responsible for maintaining the terms of the DEUR and submittal of an annual report to ADEQ demonstrating that the DEUR provisions are being maintained.
+ADEQ may visit the property and conduct an inspection to ensure compliance with the terms of the DEUR and take appropriate enforcement action, if the terms are not being adequately maintained.

+Use of this tool often allows properties to be safely closed in a shorter time frame and at less expense than a full scale cleanup, allowing the property to be redeveloped, sold or otherwise put to productive use earlier.
 Similar to other risk-based closure tools, the DEUR allows a property to be closed with contamination still present.
-Through the risk evaluation process, a predetermined or site-specific cleanup level can be identified and used to allow closure.
+A predetermined or site-specific cleanup level can be identified through the risk evaluation process and used to allow closure.
 The DEUR documents the closure requirements and maintains notice of those requirements for the entire time that contamination is still present at a site.
-Use of this tool often allows properties to be safely closed in a shorter time frame, and at less expense than a full scale cleanup, allowing the property to be redeveloped, sold or otherwise put to productive use earlier.

 Statewide DEUR Locations